-Glaze Guidelines for Open Studio
+Glaze Guidelines

-The lower 1/4 inch of piece and the foot must be free of glaze before glaze firing.
+The lower 1/4 inch of each piece and the foot must be free of glaze before glaze firing.

 Utilize standard glaze application techniques and tools for brushing and dipping.
 No spray application will be allowed in the studio.